tecoholic/docs-oxd/sources/plugin/python/index.md

 print user.inum
 print user.website
 ```
-The availability of varios claims are completely dependent on the OP.
+The availability of various claims are completely dependent on the OP.
 Listing the fields of user can give list of all the available claims.

 ```python
 print user._fields  # to print all the fields